 The letter can request that the insurance adjuster justify the low amount or provide proof that their assessment is incorrect.
 If the claimant wants, they can enter into negotiations and send several letters that gradually lower the amount they will accept.
 It is also important for the claimant to mention any emotional suffering.
 This will not have a dollar value, but it is strong support of a higher settlement.

-Here is a sample counter offer letter for insurance settlement.
+Here is a sample counter offer letter.
 It should be written in formal business style and sent by certified mail, so the claimant has proof of the date and time the letter was received.
 If any documents are enclosed, they should be copies.
 Original documents should not be sent unless the insurance company specifically asks for them.
 In this case, the claimant should keep copies.

 City, State, Zip Code